 I am interested in the relation between the built environment and the social, economic, political, and cultural factors that shape it and in turn are shaped by it.
 My research explores three themes:

 I am interested in understanding modern and contemporary religious architecture.
 In an American context, I study what happens when religious organizations act as real estate developers.
-Building on the work of scholars such as Sally Promey and Winnifred Fallers Sullivan, I have proposed the term "material disestablishment" to describe the effacement of religious symbols that often occurs in church-led development projects in large U.S. cities.
+My peer-reviewed article "Skyscraper Churches and Material Disestablishment at the Fifth Churches on Christ Scientist" proposes the term "material disestablishment" to describe the effacement of religious symbols that often occurs in church-led development projects in large U.S. cities.
 I argue that material disestablishment, both as an aesthetic and as a procedural phenomenon, is a strategy many churches employ to function within the capitalist real estate market.
-This work has resulted in a symposium presentation, and I am developing it into a peer-reviewed journal article and a conference presentation.
-Another upcoming conference presentation focuses on the very visible religious strategy of skyscraper churches.
 Longer-term interests center on 20th- and 21st-century religious architecture in Germany.
 I am particularly interested in architecture in Cologne and North-Rhine Westphalia, including figures like Gottfried Böhm, Dominikus Böhm, Rudolf Schwarz, Helmut Goldschmidt, Willi Weyres, Hans Schilling, Heinz Bienefeld, Elisabeth Böhm, and Paul Böhm.
 I hope to link these designers' religious buildings with broader trends in German religion, architecture, and society.

 Finally, I think and write about architecture and landscape in the Western United States.
 I am interested in how architects, clients, and landscape architects helped create an image of the American West.
 Architecture could open up to or exclude the landscape, construct bucolic images or shelter from a dystopian fantasy.
 This landscape, in turn, often included or stood in for large-scale water management, social anxieties, and the erasure and/or romanticization of Indigenous peoples.